bastienroque/random-fm/README.md

 # 🎧 RandomFM

 A modern, minimal radio streaming app built with **Next.js**, **TypeScript**, **Tailwind CSS**, and the **Radio Browser API**.
-It lets you explore and stream live radio stations from around the world with a clean, responsive interface.
+It lets you stream and like live radio stations from around the world with a clean, responsive interface.

 Available at: https://random-fm-app.vercel.app/